breandan/breandan.github.io/_posts/2020-06-30-graph-computation.md

 (λx.M) E → M[x := E]  (β-reduction)
 ```

 The λ-calculus can also be represented graphically.
-I refer the gentle reader to these interesting proposals:
+I refer the gentle reader to these proposals:

 * [Graphic lambda calculus](https://arxiv.org/pdf/1305.5786.pdf)
 * [Visual lambda calculus](http://bntr.planet.ee/lambda/work/visual_lambda.pdf)
 * [To Dissect a Mockingbird: A Graphical Notation for the Lambda Calculus](http://dkeenan.com/Lambda/)

-Graphs have found many interesting applications as reasoning devices in various disciplines:
+Graphs have also found many interesting applications as reasoning devices in various domains:

 |Diagramming Language|Example|
 |:--:|:-----:|